Calcium is critical for building strong teeth and bones. But if you’re lactose intolerant, it may be hard for you to get the calcium your body needs.

 Most people with a lactose intolerance learn what to avoid and what they can eat over time.
 If you are concerned about the amount of calcium in your diet, talk to your doctor or dietitian.

-Learn more by visiting the UPMC Digestive Disorders Center website.
+Learn more by visiting the UPMC Digestive Health Care website.